pyOpenSci/software-peer-review/how-to/onboarding-reviewers.md

 # Onboarding Reviewers

-The pyOpenSci open peer review process is driven and led by volunteer editors and reviewers.
-Finding new volunteers to take on editorial and reviewer roles can sometimes be the trickiest part of the review process.
-However, we have resources available to help you in that effort!
+Since the pyOpenSci open peer review process is driven and led by volunteers, it is important that they are successfully onboarded.

-For finding reviewers please look at the [finding-reviewers](finding-reviewers.md) guide
+For finding reviewers, please read the [Finding reviewers](finding-reviewers.md) guide

 Below, we discuss processes for onboarding reviewers and making sure they are supported during the peer review process.